umd-pa/icegraph/README.md

 This software must be run within the IceTray environment.

-Example scripts are located under icegraph/examples.
-Before running these, tailor the config file at icegraph/config/config.yaml, and update the IGConfig config path to point to this file within each example file you intend to run.
+Example scripts are located under [examples](https://github.com/umd-pa/icegraph/tree/main/examples).
+Before running these, tailor the config file at [config/config.yaml](https://github.com/umd-pa/icegraph/blob/main/config/config.yaml), and update the IGConfig config path to point to this file within each example file you intend to run.

 ## Usage

 This program has two primary functions; loading and processing data from I3 files into an ML friendly format (in this case Lightning Memory-Mapped Database, or LMDB), and training GNN's using the PyTorch framework.

-To get from I3 --> trained model, the pipeline is as follows:
+To get from a set of I3 files to a trained model, the pipeline is as follows:

 Required imports:
 ```